 The following procedures shall be observed upon ARRIVAL from an international flight.

-7. Proceed to their assigned buses to take them to their designated hotels where they will wait for the result of their RT-PCR tests.
+- HOTEL QUARANTINE: Proceed to your assigned bus for transport to your designated quarantine hotel where you will wait for the result of your RT-PCR test.
 The Bureau of Quarantine will issue a Medical Clearance Certificate to all passengers with negative test results.

 *Note: Non-OFWs include returning students, scholars, exchange visitors, diplomats and tourists, among others; and their dependents.